Srushti-Bansod/AI-Algorithm-Comparator/README.md

-# AI-Algorithm-Comparator
-# ⚡ Algorithm Battlefield
+# Comparative Analysis of AI Algorithms

 Visual head-to-head comparison of BFS, DFS, A\*, Greedy, UCS, and Dijkstra solving mazes, treasure hunts, escape sims, and 8-puzzles.